larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ### Option A) Add CachyOS Repos to Arch Linux:

-YOU MUST SKIP THIS IF YOUR CPU DOES NOT SUPPORT: **znver4, x86_64_v3, or x86_64_v4,** FIGURE OUT YOURSELF IF THAT IS THE CASE.
-A separate Chaotic-AUR method to get the kernels will be provided if your
+* SKIP THIS IF YOUR CPU DOES NOT SUPPORT: **znver4, x86_64_v3, or x86_64_v4,**

-CPU dont support any of those instructions.
+* A separate Chaotic-AUR method to get the kernels will be provided if your CPU dont support any of those instructions.
 Scroll until you see "Option B)" and start from there instead.

 ```bash
 # Import and locally sign the CachyOS repo key